Confidence Intervals for Descriptive Statistics

 Understanding the mechanics

-In the next section of this Module, we’ll explore how to use a Bayesian approach to estimate the average depression severity score among adolescents who experienced a major depressive episode (MDE) in the past year.
-We’ll work with data from the 2021 National Survey on Drug Use and Health (NSDUH), using what we’ve learned from the 2019 data as our guide.
+In the next section of this Module, we’ll explore how to use a Bayesian approach to estimate the average depression severity score among adolescents who experienced a MDE in the past year.
+We’ll work with data from the 2021 National Survey on Drug Use and Health (NSDUH), using what we’ve learned from the 2019 data as our prior information.

 Establishing prior beliefs